rkiyanchuk/ansible-arch-linux/README.md

   ansible-playbook -i localhost install.yml
   ```

-7. After the reboot login into the system and run Ansible to install and configure
+7. After the reboot login into the new system and run Ansible to install and
-  full-featured ArchLinux:
+  configure full-featured ArchLinux:

   ```
-  ansible-playbook -i localhost arch.yml
+  ansible-playbook -ask-become-pass -i localhost config.yml
   ```